Djokovic–Nadal rivalry: 2021

 Nadal won his tenth Italian Open title by defeating Djokovic in a three-set final, 7–5, 1–6, 6–3.

 On their ninth encounter at Roland Garros, Nadal and Djokovic met in the semifinals of the French Open, in a rematch of the previous year's final.
 This time, Djokovic upset Nadal in four sets 3–6, 6–3, 7–6^{(7–4)}, 6–2.
 It was his second win against Nadal at the French Open and Nadal's only third loss at Roland Garros.

 2022

 Djokovic and Nadal met at the French Open for the third consecutive year and tenth time overall, in the quarterfinals.
 In a four-hour battle, Nadal won in four sets, 6–2, 4–6, 6–2, 7–6^{(7–4)}, before going on to win the title for a 14th time.
 This marked the first occasion in tennis history that two players have met at a single tournament ten times.

 2024

-After over two years of not playing each other, the pair met for a record-extending 60th time in the second round of the 2024 Paris Olympics, at the same venue as their prolific French Open rivalry.
+After over two years of not playing each other, the pair met for a record-extending 60th time in the second round of the 2024 Paris Olympics.
+The match was played at Stade Roland Garros, the same venue as their prolific French Open rivalry, and marked their 11th meeting at the venue.
 Djokovic (the eventual champion) won 6–1, 6–4, in their last professional meeting.